 Funding for 2014/15 is $17,000,000 from the Department of Jobs and the Economy; the same amount that was invested last year in the research sources that have been now consolidated.

-Our health research funding focuses on the support of new and mid-career investigators through the Manitoba Chairs Program and Operating and Establishment Grants.
+Our health research funding focuses on the support of new and mid-career investigators through the New Investigator Operating Grants and Mid-Career Operating Grants.
 In addition, salary support for trainees is provided through Clinical Fellowships, Co-ordinated Postdoctoral Fellowships and Co-ordinated Graduate Studentships.

 Information about our funding in natural and social sciences, engineering and the humanities will be added soon.